alephnode/alephnode/src/pages/04-react-brutalist-ui/index.md

 Why, you ask?
 First, it gives me a sensible layout, presentable look, and showcase of features -- saving hours of work as a result.
 It's also trusted by companies like airbnb, coursera, and Slack, so I know it's battle-tested.

 Although I was disappointed with the lack of customizatable features available on the platform, I was able to get the hang of the "Storybook way" of documenting my components within a few short minutes and ship an online reference within a few hours ✨.

-_This article assumes a basic understanding of React, Node, and Yarn workflows.
-Refer to their respective documentation/getting started guides if you need a refresher before continuing._

 ### Getting Started - Research/POA